Gay and Lesbian Destinations in Florida

 By VISIT FLORIDA staff

-Sunny Florida has long been one of the world's premier gay and lesbian travel destinations, especially that scenic, vibrant stretch of Atlantic shoreline stretching from Fort Lauderdale south through Miami and the Beaches and on down to distinctive Key West.
+Sunny Florida has long been one of the world's premier gay and lesbian travel destinations, especially that scenic, vibrant stretch of Atlantic shoreline stretching from Fort Lauderdale south through Miami and the Beaches, down to distinctive Key West and up the west coast to Tampa.

 The region's pleasant fall, winter and spring months have long drawn legions of sun-worshipers, many escaping from cooler, snowy climes.
 And during the summer months, gay tourists from all over world have for decades taken advantage of the often substantially reduced hotel rates and airfares, plus a slew of lively events and festivals, such as Gay Days in Orlando.